 It was July 2008.
 We were young and wild.
-We stayed past semester end to travel the Adriatic coast, the world our oyster.
+We stayed past the semester end of our study abroad in Prague to travel the Adriatic coast.

 We debated a tattoo to consecrate the summer that was slipping away.
-We wandered down the river in Vienna one evening and, quite literally, stumbled into a music festival.
+We wandered down the river in Vienna one evening and, quite literally, stumbled into an open-air music festival.

-“Leben jetzt und hier,” the festival signs read.
+“Leben jetzt und hier, featuring Paul Van Dyke!” the festival signs read.

 It felt like a manifesto.
 “This IS living,” we joked to ourselves as we listened to MGMT in the back row of an overnight bus later that month, traveling from Bosnia to Montenegro.

-It was July 2022 and they bitched and moaned the entire way to the rose garden.
+It was July 2022 and they griped and moaned the entire way to the rose garden.
 Kicking the back of my car seat, asserting they’d “wait in the car the whole time!”

 They jumped out and stared at a sea of floral, starting to smell each flower.
 “Mom!
 This one!”
 “Mom, This one!”
 They decided to smell each and every one they walked past before realizing that doing so would take eternity.